yinxiangshi/SMAPI/src/SMAPI.Installer/readme.txt

   - Linux/Mac only: rename the "StardewValley" file (no extension) to "StardewValley-original", and "StardewModdingAPI" (no extension) to "StardewValley".
 Now just launch the game as usual to play with mods.

+When installing on Linux or Mac:
+- Make sure Mono is installed (normally the installer checks for you).
+While it's not required, many mods won't work correctly without it.
+(Specifically, mods which load PNG images may crash or freeze the game.)
+- To configure the color scheme, edit the `smapi-internal/StardewModdingAPI.config.json` file and see instructions there for the 'ColorScheme' setting.